nelson16silva/wavcoreinf/README.md

 ## Example

-This is a basic example which shows you how to obtain a good wavelet core inflation measure:
+This is a basic example which shows you how to obtain a good core inflation measure from wavelet:

 ``` r
 library(wavcoreinf)